Local SEO Checklist

 Just like industry-specific directories, there are also city, county, and state-specific directories.
 You don’t always need these but if you’ve tried everything else and your local rankings are stuck then this might be the missing piece.

 11. Set Up and Verify Your Google Business Profile

 Setting up your Google Business Profile should be one of the first things you do, along with your citations.
 Verifying your Google Business Profile has become increasingly difficult over the past few years.
 You’ll need to mail a postcard to a physical address to verify your business even if you choose to not display your address.

-Top Tip: BrightLocal Academy offers a free course on Google Business Profile Management 101.
+Top Tip: BrightLocal Academy offers a free course on How to Create, Optimize, and Manage Google Business Profiles.
 You’ll learn how to set up, and monitor your profile, instilling you with the knowledge, skills, and confidence you need to succeed.